bobleesj/CIF-CN-Featurizer/README.md

 If you are new to Conda (Python package manager), you may refer to [Intro to Python package manager for beginners (Ft.
 Conda with Cheatsheet](https://bobleesj.github.io/tutorial/2024/02/26/intro-to-python-package-manager.html).

-### CIF Cleaner

-SAF provides built-in preprocessing in this workflow to manually sort out `.cif` files with incorrect formatting.
-You may further use [CIF Cleaner](https://github.com/bobleesj/cif-cleaner/) to formats `.cif ` files and sorts them based on tags, supercell size, and minimum distance to save time.

 ## Contributors